joanpablo/reactive_forms/README.md

 > The example above ignores the _emailConfirmation_ and _passwordConfirmation_ fields previously seen for simplicity.

-## How to customize error messages?
+## How to Customize Error Messages?

 Validation messages can be defined at two different levels:

 1. Reactive Widget level.
 2. Global/Application level.

-### 1. Reactive Widget level.
+### 1. Reactive Widget Level.

-Each reactive widget like `ReactiveTextField`, `ReactiveDropdownField`, and all others have the property `validationMessages` as an argument of their constructors.
-In order to define custom validation messages at widget level, just provide the property `validationMessages` with the corresponding text values for each error as shown below:
+Each reactive widget, like `ReactiveTextField`, `ReactiveDropdownField`, and all others, has the `validationMessages` property as an argument of their constructors.
+To define custom validation messages at the widget level, just provide the `validationMessages` property with the corresponding text values for each error, as shown below:

 ```dart
 @override